ansh/a3-expo/README.md

   - [ ] Simple `Box` component that is an opinionated `View` (like )
   - [ ] Simple `Text` component that is a slightly more opinionated version of `Text` from react-native
 - [ ] Simple `<Provider />` flow to easily add or remove features
-- [ ] ESLint setup
-  - [ ] Auto-organize imports by type via ESLint plugin
+- [ ] A demo of shared element transitions

 Cannot be included in the Expo Go version:
 - [ ] OTA update handler with EAS